AkkilMG/FastApiProject/README.md

 ## NOTE

-For every query branch is ignores.
+For every query branch is ignored.